nextflow-io/nextflow/docs/process.rst

 * It allows you to `share` the parameter's value across multiple process executions.
 * Whenever a share parameter is declared, the process is executed serially, instead of in a parallel manner.

-.. warning:: Share parameters cannot be used in a process that uses the `merge` feature.

 Share generic values
 ---------------------